 NYC’s Meatpacking District, now called MePa, is a hot neighborhood of designer boutiques and boutique hotels, restaurants and nightclubs, a top art museum, theater groups and concert stages, branded tech stores where you can test drive the latest electronic gadgets, and the park that changed it from seedy to spectacular,

-The park, of course, is the High Line, an abandoned railroad spur that helped deliver sides of beef, hogs and chickens, five gallon cans of tomato sauce and 100 lb. bags of rice and flour when this was a gritty wholesale food and industrial area that supplied the city’s butcher shops and restaurants.
+The park, of course, is the High Line, an abandoned railroad spur that delivered sides of beef, hogs, chickens, five gallon cans of tomato sauce and 100 lb. bags of rice and flour when this was a gritty wholesale food and industrial area supplying the city’s butcher shops and restaurants.

 It was a 20 year battle by a small group of visionaries to save the elevated track from demolition and turn it into a mile-long park, from 34th St. to 14th St., which has become one of the most popular outdoor destinations in town.